nzlosh/tz2js/README.md

 Thanks to ...
 =============

-The group of people that maintain the timezone's extremely detailed and complex database.
+The group of people who maintain the extremely detailed and complex timezone database.
 Great work people!